Lellahahaha/this-is-not-a-leaf/index.md

 ### The First Algorithm

 1. Draw a great square in the center of your sheet of paper.

-1. devide this square into four equally sized, smaller squares using one horizontal and one vertical line.
+1. devide this square into four equally sized, smaller squares using one horizontal and one vertical line
 1. Write down one word in each square. (verb, noun or adjective)
 1. Draw your associations concerning those words outside around the big square.
 1. Sign your creation.

 ---------